Reilly-Lab-Yale/variant_effects_mnoon/README.md

 ## 2.0.annotate

-Removes variants which do **not** meet the following criteria:
+Removes variants which do **not** meet one or more of the following criteria:
 - Variant has non-null AF, AC, AN values
-    - (See section "AF, AC & AN" below, or the gnomad website for an explanation of these abbriviations.)
+    - (See section "Gnomad" below, or the gnomad website for an explanation of these abbriviations.)
 - VAriant has a non-null PHRED score.
 - Variant AN>=76156
-    - (See aforementioned "AF, AC & AN" section)
+    - (See aforementioned "Gnomad" section)
 - Has a non-null CADD score
-    - (See section CADD below).
+    - (See section "CADD" below).
 - Passes all of gnomad's own filters.

 Annotates all variants with